 The idea is to hold as many stocks in as many industries and as many countries as reasonably possible.
 Index funds provide broad market coverage and promise optimal exposure to reliable dimensions of expected return at minimal cost to the portfolio.
 Certain costs of asset allocation are unavoidable, including transaction expenses, taxes and tracking error.
 With little to no trading once a portfolio is established, passive and index mutual fund and ETF portfolio managers like Cardiff Park Advisors offer a superior way to invest by reducing costs that penalize long-term expected returns.

-Index fund managers construct their portfolios to closely approximate the performance of well recognized market benchmarks.
-They buy and hold stocks in the same proportions as they exist in the market or some sub-category of it, e.g. the S&P 500 index (large U.S. companies), the Russell 2000 Index (small U.S. companies) or the Morgan Stanley “EAFE” index (large international companies) resulting in a portfolio with hundreds or even thousands of stocks.
+Index mutual fund and ETF managers design strategies to closely approximate the performance of well-recognized market benchmarks.
+They buy and hold stocks in the same proportions as they exist in the market or particular market sub-category; for instance, the S&P 500 index (large U.S. companies), the Russell 2000 Index (small U.S. companies) or the Morgan Stanley “EAFE” index (large international companies).
 Other well-known indexes measure small company stocks, high-book-to-market company (value) stocks, emerging market stocks, foreign stocks, real estate securities, precious metals, gold, commodities and an array of taxable and tax-exempt fixed income strategies.